solidboredom/sumUp/README.md

 ![screeen](/images/sumUpExample1.png)

-unlike _difference()_ where  the first line or the first block inside the _difference()_'s curly brackets is THE THING you subtract from, inside the _sumUp()_ the first line or block can be any of add or remove predictes. that is - the first line or block inside its curly barckets has no special meaning in sumUp(). so you can constuct a solid from several lines/block/modues. you do not have to use _union()_ to put them all together into the first block/line of the _difference()_. then you can remove from this "summed" solid in the same single _sumUp()_
+unlike _difference()_ where  the first line or the first block inside the _difference()_'s curly brackets is THE THING you subtract from, inside the _sumUp()_ the first line or block can be any of add or remove predictes. that is - the first line or block inside its curly barckets has no special meaning in sumUp(). so you can constuct a solid from several lines/blocks/modues. you do not have to use _union()_ to put them all together into the first block/line of the _difference()_. then you can remove from this "summed" solid in the same single _sumUp()_ (and even add again, but this i further down)
 ```c#
 include<sumup.scad>